-Figure 3: In-silico translation yielded results showing significant enrichment in autologous binding of most transcript subsequences

 My project/Generalizing the notion of “matching”

 Position frequency matrix

 Experiments for finding new motifs of RNA binding proteins will yield a number of motifs that have been bound by the RBP.
 These motifs will often be similar in length and composition.
 To account for non-similarities between bound motifs, the Position Frequency Matrix helps visualize the number of times a given nucleotide was found at position P of the motif.
 As the name suggests, it indicates the frequency of nucleotides at a position.